Top Things to Do in Kiev

 With a wide variety of restaurants, Kiev is a good place to choose Ukrainian food at a variety of prices.
 For budget travelers, the popular local restaurant chain Puzata Hata offers simple yet traditional food at an incredibly low price.
 In general, all restaurants include Ukrainian soup in their menu.
 Therefore, choose any restaurant you want with peace of mind and enjoy new flavors.

-St. Sophia is one of the two places in Kiev that is on the UNESCO World Heritage List.
+Anoher one of things to do in Kiev is visiting St. Sophia.
+It is one of the two places in Kiev that is on the UNESCO World Heritage List.
 It is not only a cathedral, but also a complete set of eleventh-century religious buildings.
 The main building of this church preserves its magnificent mosaics and original paintings and is the burial place of the great Yaroslav the Wise.

 Taking A Walk in Holodomor Genocide Museum